-The warning is meant to safeguard against creating inadvertent deficits or additional expenses not accounted for on the account due to data being more than 24 hours old.
-The warning can also mean that data from the data warehouses has only been partially loaded.
-This means that looking at the bottom line of an account may not be 100% accurate.
-In practice the FT is still accurate to use for most project accounts even when this warning appears.
+In practice despite data not being up to date in real time the FT is still accurate to use for most project accounts even when this warning has appeared.
 Only the most active accounts and accounts nearing burnout require additional monitoring.
 This includes cross referencing the figures in the FT with the figures shown in Workday.
 If both sets of data reconcile then the FT can still be trusted as a projection tool.
 It is the responsibility of the user to ensure this is the case.